NXT TakeOver: New Orleans

-NXT TakeOver: New Orleans was the 19th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on April 7, 2018, at the Smoothie King Center in New Orleans, Louisiana as part of the WrestleMania 34 weekend festivities.
+NXT TakeOver: New Orleans was a 2018 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 19th NXT TakeOver event and took place on Saturday, April 7, 2018, at the Smoothie King Center in New Orleans, Louisiana.
+It was held as part of the WrestleMania 34 weekend festivities and aired exclusively on the WWE Network.

 Five matches were contested at the event.
-In the main event, Johnny Gargano defeated Tommaso Ciampa in an Unsanctioned match and was reinstated to NXT.
-On the undercard, Aleister Black defeated Andrade Cien Almas to win the NXT Championship, Shayna Baszler defeated Ember Moon to capture the NXT Women's Championship, and Adam Cole won a six-man ladder match to become the inaugural NXT North American Champion.
+In the main event, Johnny Gargano defeated Tommaso Ciampa in an unsanctioned match and was reinstated to NXT.
+On the undercard, Aleister Black defeated Andrade "Cien" Almas to win the NXT Championship, Shayna Baszler defeated Ember Moon to capture the NXT Women's Championship, and Adam Cole won a six-man ladder match to become the inaugural NXT North American Champion.

 The event received universal acclaim from wrestling fans and critics and both the NXT North American Championship match and the Unsanctioned match between Gargano and Ciampa both received five-star ratings by wrestling journalist Dave Meltzer.
 It was the first time Meltzer gave five stars to two matches on the same North American show.
 It has since been described as one of the greatest wrestling shows of all time.

 Production

 Background

+The 19th NXT TakeOver event was held at the Smoothie King Center in New Orleans, Louisiana.

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-TakeOver: New Orleans was scheduled as the 19th NXT TakeOver event and was held on April 7, 2018, as a support show for WrestleMania 34.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on December 4, 2017, TakeOver: New Orleans was scheduled as the 19th TakeOver event and was held on Saturday, April 7, 2018, as a support show for WrestleMania 34 for the main roster.
 It was held at the Smoothie King Center and was named after the venue's city of New Orleans, Louisiana.
+Tickets went on sale on December 15, 2017.

-This was also the first TakeOver event to feature Spanish play-by-play commentary live from ringside, as Spanish color commentator Marcelo Rodriguez announced via Twitter.
-Former Indianapolis Colts punter and Barstool Sports personality Pat McAfee was announced to join the Pre-Show panel.
+This was the first TakeOver event to feature Spanish play-by-play commentary live from ringside, as Spanish color commentator Marcelo Rodriguez announced via Twitter.
+Former Indianapolis Colts punter and Barstool Sports personality Pat McAfee was also announced to join the Pre-Show panel.